ziutek/simple_go_wiki/README.md

 handler before *show* handler.
 If article number isn't a number it will be converted by *strconv.Atoi* to 0 which means unknown article.

-The *edit* handler, binded to *GET* method and "/edit/(.*)" URL scheme, is responsible for edit or create new article.
+The *edit* handler, binded to *GET* method and "/edit/(.\*)" URL scheme, is responsible for edit or create new article.

-The *update* handler, binded to *POST* method and "/(.*)" URL scheme, is responsible for update article in database.
-It modify article in database only when user push the *Save* button on edit page.
+The *update* handler, binded to *POST* method and "/(.\*)" URL scheme, is responsible for update article in database.
+It modify an article in database only when user push the *Save* button on edit page.
 After updating the database this handler calls *show* handler for render the main page.

 ## Building the application